Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Cell-Cell Interactions New.md

 	3. Response

 ### Reception
-- The binding between a signal molecule and recepti
+- The binding between a signal molecule and receptor is highly specific.
+- A **shape change** in a receptor is often the *initial transduction* of the signal.
+- Most signal receptors